MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/security-and-privacy.md

 ### What are the different components used to secure the Community Training from DDOS, man-in-the-middle attacks, etc.?

-All the Azure components are hosted within the customer’s Azure subscription whereby the data is fully secure and owned by the customer.
-The contents of the resources are hosted only on the geographical premises as chosen by the customer.
+The contents of the Azure resources are hosted only on the geographical premises as chosen by the customer.

-Customer content on the Azure blob storage and Azure SQL databases are highly secure and the credentials are also secured and stored in the Azure Key Vault.
-Again, all of this is owned by the customer.

-Lastly, Azure web apps are secured against external attacks by following best practices in building scalable server applications.

 Here are some of the key things we do to secure the platform:

-1. We use encryption in Transit to ensure the data over a network over API calls can’t be tampered with
+1. We use encryption in Transit to ensure the data over a network. <!-- over API calls can’t be tampered with -->

 2. Always use of Secure connections (HTTPS)